 Travel insurance for Cuba is essential, but not all policies are the same.
 To find the cheapest Cuban travel insurance that meets all your needs, it’s important to compare before you buy.

-MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for and what you want your policy to cover, and in just a couple of minutes you can compare prices from a range of leading travel insurers.
+MoneySuperMarket’s comparison tool asks you a few simple questions about you and your holiday: where you are going, how long for, and what you want your policy to cover.
+In just a couple of minutes, you can compare prices from a range of leading travel insurers.